orianlevit/nexmo-developer/_use_cases/en/client-sdk-click-to-call.md

 ### The event webhook

 Vonage's APIs make an HTTP request to the event webhook endpoint that we specified when we created the Vonage Application every time an event relating to the call occurs.
-Here, we are just outputting that information to the console so we can see what's going on:
+Here, we are outputting that information to the console so we can see what's going on:

 ```javascript
 app.post('/webhooks/event', (req, res) => {